NoorMajdoub/Brain_Tumor_classif_ViT/README.md

 ## TO_DO
-- Fix glimora class unbalances
+- Fix glimora class recall /f1
 ## TO_experiment

 - [ ] Implement focal loss for better imbalance handling